 Since I used a lot of corn and didn’t mash the avocados, the Grilled Corn and Poblano Guacamole turned into more of a side dish type salad.
 If you want a true corn guacamole, use the amounts from the recipe below.

 - 8 ounces tomatillos, husked (about 4 large)

-- 3 avocados from Mexico, halved, pitted, peeled and roughly chopped
+- 2 avocados, halved, pitted, peeled and roughly chopped

 - 3 tablespoons finely chopped red onion, rinsed